ARISE-Initiative/robomimic/docs/tutorials/training_transformers.md

 #### 2. Defining custom parameters

 If you want to modify the default transformer parameters, do not directly modify the default config (`config/bc_config.py`) or template (`config/default_templates/bc_transformer.json`).
-Instead, you should modify the default template in python code and then call the train function, as shown in the code snippet below.
+Instead, you can create a copy of `robomimic/config/default_templates/bc_transformer.json` and store it in a new directory on your computer.
+Set this as the base file for `scripts/hyperparam_helper.py` and define custom settings as described [here](./hyperparam_scan.html).
+This is particularly useful when running a sweep over hyperparameters; **it is the prefered way to launch multiple training runs**.

-This code highlights useful parameters to tune for transformers and modifications that should be made when training a policy on observation images (default is low-dimensional states).
+Optionally, you can modify the default template in python code and then call the train function, as shown in the code snippet below.
+This code highlights useful parameters to tune for transformers and modifications that should be made when training a policy on image observations (default is low-dimensional observations).
 To see all transformer policy settings, refer to `config/bc_config.py`.

 ```python
 import json